 We understand that coming into hospital is a nervous time for anyone, especially when you are coming in to have your baby.
 We hope to make your hospital visit a positive experience by providing you with the necessary information.

-What is Outpatient Induction of Labour?
+What is Outpatient Induction of Labour (IOL)?

 Induction of Labour (IOL) is the process of artificially starting labour.
 Outpatient IOL is offered to low risk women who wish to be at home during some of their induction process.